GerHobbelt/owemdjee/README.md

 ## File / Directory Tree Synchronization (local and remote)

 - **csync2** [📁](./csync2) [🌐](https://github.com/GerHobbelt/csync2) -- a cluster synchronization tool.
 It can be used to keep files on multiple hosts in a cluster in sync.
 Csync2 can handle complex setups with much more than just 2 hosts, handle file deletions and can detect conflicts.
+- **FreeFileSync** [📁](./FreeFileSync) [🌐](https://github.com/GerHobbelt/FreeFileSync) -- a folder comparison and synchronization application that creates and manages backup copies of all your important files.
+Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
+FreeFileSync is available for Windows, macOS, and Linux.
 - **lib_nas_lockfile** [📁](./lib_nas_lockfile) [🌐](https://github.com/GerHobbelt/lib_nas_lockfile) -- lockfile management on NAS and other disparate network filesystem storage.
 To be combined with SQLite to create a proper Qiqqa Sync operation.
 - **librsync** [📁](./librsync) [🌐](https://github.com/GerHobbelt/librsync) -- a library for calculating and applying network deltas. librsync encapsulates the core algorithms of the rsync protocol, which help with efficient calculation of the differences between two files.
 The rsync algorithm is different from most differencing algorithms because it does not require the presence of the two files to calculate the delta.
 Instead, it requires a set of checksums of each block of one file, which together form a signature for that file.
 Blocks at any position in the other file which have the same checksum are likely to be identical, and whatever remains is the difference.
 This algorithm transfers the differences between two files without needing both files on the same system.
+- **rclone** [📁](./rclone) [🌐](https://github.com/GerHobbelt/rclone) -- Rclone *("rsync for cloud storage")* is a command-line program to sync files and directories to and from different cloud storage providers.
+See [the full list of all storage providers and their features](https://rclone.org/overview/).
+- **rsync** [📁](./rsync) [🌐](https://github.com/GerHobbelt/rsync) -- Rsync is a fast and extraordinarily versatile file copying tool for both remote and local files.
+Rsync uses a delta-transfer algorithm which provides a very fast method for bringing remote files into sync.
 - **zsync2** [📁](./zsync2) [🌐](https://github.com/GerHobbelt/zsync2) -- the advanced file download/sync tool zsync. zsync is a well known tool for downloading and updating local files from HTTP servers using the well known algorithms rsync used for diffing binary files.
 Therefore, it becomes possible to synchronize modifications by exchanging the changed blocks locally using `Range:` requests.
 The system is based on meta files called `.zsync` files.
 They contain hash sums for every block of data.
 The file is generated from and stored along with the actual file it refers to.
 Due to how system works, nothing but a "dumb" HTTP server is required to make use of zsync2.
 This makes it easy to integrate zsync2 into existing systems.

 ## OCR: hOCR output format, other output formats? (dedicated binary?)

+- **archive-hocr-tools** [📁](./archive-hocr-tools) [🌐](https://github.com/GerHobbelt/archive-hocr-tools) -- a python package to ease hOCR parsing in a streaming manner.
 - **hocr-fileformat** [📁](./hocr-fileformat) [🌐](https://github.com/GerHobbelt/ocr-fileformat) -- tools to alidate and transform between OCR file formats (hOCR, ALTO, PAGE, FineReader)
 - **hocr-spec** [📁](./hocr-spec) [🌐](https://github.com/GerHobbelt/hocr-spec) -- the [hOCR](https://en.wikipedia.org/wiki/HOCR) Embedded OCR Workflow and Output Format specification originally written by [Thomas Breuel](https://github.com/tmbdev).
 - **hocr-tools** [📁](./hocr-tools) [🌐](https://github.com/GerHobbelt/hocr-tools) --   a [Public Specification](http://hocr.info) and tools for the hOCR Format.